Reading the Campbell-Robson chart: how to see your own contrast sensitivity function

 And yet the visibility of the stripes — what your visual system does with that physical contrast — is wildly different across the chart.
 Stripes in the middle of the chart are vividly present halfway up the image.
 Stripes at the far edges have already vanished into gray.
 The reason cannot be in the image, because the image is uniform across rows.
 The reason has to be in you.

 That is what Campbell and Robson set out to show.
-Their argument, made formally with Fourier analysis, was that the visual system applies a frequency-dependent filter to every image it sees.
-Low spatial frequencies are partly suppressed by lateral inhibition between neighbouring retinal cells; high spatial frequencies are limited by the eye's optics and by the spacing of cone photoreceptors.
+Their argument, made formally with Fourier analysis, was that the visual system behaves as though it applies a set of frequency-selective filters to every image it sees.1 Low spatial frequencies are partly suppressed by lateral inhibition between neighbouring retinal cells; high spatial frequencies are limited by the eye's optics and by the spacing of cone photoreceptors.
 In the middle band — around the human peak of about 3 to 6 cpd — the filter is at its most generous.
 The Campbell-Robson chart turns that filter into a picture.
 It is the only common visual stimulus we know of where the shape of the perceptual transformation is plotted directly, in the image, as visible geometry.

 This is, in the literal sense, what got a generation of vision scientists hooked.
 You can read a hundred pages on the CSF and not feel it the way you feel it after one minute with this chart.